Data Sharing with Endogenous Choices over Differential Privacy Levels: A Comparative Analysis across Different Centralization Regimes

-\paragraph{Social Cost Comparison.} Our first result in this section computes the price of stability with respect to \emph{social cost} across different $\alpha$ regimes.
+\paragraph{Social Cost Comparison.} Our first result in this section computes the price of stability of the fully decentralized mechanism with respect to \emph{social cost} across different $\alpha$ regimes.
 Note that these results apply to both the Nash and robust stability definitions.